pluralitybook/plurality/contents/english/03-03-the-lost-dao.md

 Yet while Estonia pioneered the use of ⿻ to transform a national government, both its size and its very early development limited what it could achieve.
 While it took longer to fully develop, in the last decade a small and mountainous island became the world's clearest example of a different path.
 Its story animates our book.

 [^WEIRDest]: Henrich, J (2020) [The WEIRDest People in the World](https://en.wikipedia.org/wiki/The_WEIRDest_People_in_the_World): How the West Became Psychologically Peculiar and Particularly Prosperous
-[^teblunthuis_etal__time_on_wikipedia]: TeBlunthuis, N., Bayer, T. and Vasileva, O., 2019, August.
+[^teblunthuis__time_on_wikipedia]: TeBlunthuis, N., Bayer, T. and Vasileva, O., 2019, August.
 Dwelling on Wikipedia: investigating time spent by global encyclopedia readers.
 In Proceedings of the 15th international symposium on open collaboration (pp. 1-14).
 [^hwang_shaw__rules_on_wikipedia]: Hwang, S., & Shaw, A. (2022).
 Rules and Rule-Making in the Five Largest Wikipedias.
 Proceedings of the International AAAI Conference on Web and Social Media, 16(1), 347-357. https://doi.org/10.1609/icwsm.v16i1.19297
-[^vincent_hecht__wikipedia_and_search]: Vincent, N. and Hecht, B., 2021.
+[^vincent__wikipedia_and_search]: Vincent, N. and Hecht, B., 2021.
 A deeper investigation of the importance of Wikipedia links to search engine results.
 Proceedings of the ACM on Human-Computer Interaction, 5(CSCW1), pp.1-15.
 [^mcmahon_etal__wikipedia_and_search]: McMahon, C., Johnson, I. and Hecht, B., 2017, May.
 The substantial interdependence of Wikipedia and Google: A case study on the relationship between peer production communities and information technologies.
 In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 11, No. 1, pp. 142-151).
 [^benkler_linux]: Benkler, Y., 2002.
 Coase's penguin, or, Linux and "The Nature of the Firm".
 Yale Law Journal, pp.369-446.
 [^wiredglove]: A wired glove is an input device like a glove.
 It allows users to interact with digital environments through gestures and movements, translating physical hand actions into digital responses.
 The first wired glove was invented in 1977.